 Matthew has experience of claims arising out of defective products, including medical devices.

 During his training contract Matthew worked on the Metal-On-Metal hip group litigation where he was part of the legal team representing a medical device manufacturer in a multi-party action brought by hundreds of individual claimants.

-- Representing a homeowner in a claim against a building security company following a burglary in which a number of laptops were stolen;
+- Representing a commercial tenant in a claim against a building security company following a burglary in which a number of laptops were stolen;

 - Maxwell Law Prize (2014) – top graduating law student